-We sat down with Joe, who studied Physics ate Durham University and is a rugby player, and Rhi, who studied Sport and Exercise Science at Cardiff Met and is a long distance runner to chat about their experiences of starting university.
+We sat down with Joe, who studied Physics at Durham University and is a rugby player, and Rhi, who studied Sport and Exercise Science at Cardiff Met and is a long distance runner to chat about their experiences of starting university.

 If you're heading to university this Autumn, let us know and we can connect you with your group.

 I was excited.
 I didn't think I was really that nervous for some reason.
 I just thought class opportunity to get into more sport.
 I wasn't 100% sure that I'd do rugby, when I went to uni, I thought I might try a few others out, but ended up playing rugby and was really excited to be doing high level sport or higher level sport and get to know a load more people.

 I was just excited to be in an environment where playing sport is kind of the norm.
 For me, that was such a change from sixth form, to be in an environment where everyone was doing sport every single day and all the facilities were on campus.
 I was just really excited.
 I was also nervous for what that would look like, but excited to get some good quality facilities and good quality coaching and for the academic staff to also be very much understanding of that and understanding the importance of sport and not having to worry about that necessarily being a pressure on my studies.

 It was a bit of a whirlwind.
 The first six weeks of just figuring out what doing sport was like at such quite a high level, as well as then doing all your studying.
 It wasn't stressful neccesarily but it was a whole new way of living.